-Any child, in any family in any school could become a victim of abuse.
+Any child, in any family, in any school could become a victim of abuse.
 Staff should always maintain an attitude of "it could happen here".

-Key points for staff to remember for taking action are:
+Key points for staff to remember for acting are:

-- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with

-- colleagues, friends or family - complete an Incident on CPOMS and alert the appropriate member of staff - seek support for yourself if you are distressed.
+- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a written record on CPOMs. - seek support for yourself if you are distressed.